$15 Intro to Improv Workshop

 Level 301: Scene Work

 You’ve learned the basics of longform improv, now get focused on making your scenes smoother and more innovative.
 This class will give you an opportunity to tighten up your longform skills by building stronger comedic ideas through a deeper understanding of character and game among your team.
-Heightened game moves, backline support moves, second beats, callbacks, and advanced edits will all be practiced and utilized to fill out and innovate scene work.
+Heightened game moves, backline support moves, second beats, callbacks, and advanced edits will all be practiced and utilized to clean up, fill out, and innovate scene work.
 Prerequisites: Level 101 and Level 201

 Level 302: Creating Characters